 Ladders have also been previously classified under their 'Duty Rating'.
 These values, based upon the frequency of use and type of environment in which a ladder is used, were originally determined by the British Standards organisation.

-With the introduction of the European Ladder Certification Standard and Class BS EN131, (which replaced the original British Standards Class II specification), the UK Department of Trade and Industry, (now known as the Department for Business, Enterprise and Regulatory Reform), issued a table to clarify the differences between the British Standards Duty Ratings and the more recent European Ladder Certification Standard which specified a Maximum Static Vertical Load...
+With the introduction of the European Ladder Certification Standard and Class EN131, (which replaced the original British Standards Class II specification), the UK Department of Trade and Industry, (now known as the Department for Business, Energy and Industrial Strategy), issued a table to clarify the differences between the British Standards Duty Ratings and the European Ladder Certification Standard which specified a Maximum Load...

 Within the three main ladder classifications described above, there are a number of British Standards which relate directly to the particular ladder type.
-Relevant classifications include BS 1129:1990 (British) which applies to Timber Ladders and Steps; BS 2037:1994 (British) which applies to Metal and Aluminium Ladders and Steps and BS EN 131:1993 (European) which applies to both Timber and Aluminium Ladders and Steps.
+Relevant classifications include BS 1129:1990 (British) which applies to Timber Ladders, Steps, Trestles and Lightweight Stagings; BS 2037:1994 (British) which applies to Metal and Aluminium Ladders, Steps, Trestles and Lightweight Stagings and EN 131 (European) which applies to Timber, Aluminium, Steel and Plastics Ladders and Steps.
 These standards detail factors such as dimensions, markings and testing requirements such as deflection, torsion, rigidity, straightness, loading and performance.

 Class 1 Ladders are the highest rated ladders in terms of strength and quality.
 These ladders are suitable for use in heavy duty industrial applications and environments.